Kyokutaisei Takuya: Makuuchi and later career

 Having begun his career at Ōshima stable, he was once again a member of Ōshima after February 2022 when his stablemaster renamed it from Tomozuna stable.

+Impeded by his left knee injury, Kyokutaisei retired in December 2024, without staying with the association as an elder.
+A few days after announcing his retirement, he told the Nikkan Sports newspaper of his intention to run an aburasoba restaurant, wishing first to train in a restaurant to which he is indebted to the owner.
+His retirement ceremony was held in a Tokyo hotel on 1 June 2025.

 Fighting style

-Kyokutaisei is unusual in that he prefers a maemitsu grip on his opponent's mawashi or belt – grabbing the front part directly below the stomach area.
-He is also fond of dashinage techniques, which involve throwing the opponent in a pulling motion.
-His most common winning kimarite is oshi-dashi, or push out.
+Kyokutaisei was unusual in that he preferred a maemitsu grip on his opponent's mawashi or belt – grabbing the front part directly below the stomach area.
+His most common winning techniques were oshidashi (frontal push out) and hatakikomi (slap down), which were responsible for over 60% of his victories.
+He was also fond of dashinage techniques which involved throwing the opponent in a pulling motion, such as shitatedashinage (pulling underarm throw).

 Personal

 Kyokutaisei registered his marriage to Yoshie Kobayashi on 18 September 2017.
 The reception was held on 9 June 2018, about 450 guests attended with Hakuhō giving a speech.